Save

 1500 – 5000mm Waterhead = Very Waterproof

 Many family tents come with ratings in this range, but would rarely require it to be as high as this upper limit.
-It’s more of a 4-season requirement where you may be camped out in wet weather for an extended time.
+It is more of a 4-season requirement, where you may be camped out in wet weather for an extended time.

 5000mm+ Waterhead = Highly Waterproof

-Unless your camping for extended periods during a monsoon you won’t need your tent fly to have a waterhead rating this high.
+Unless you’re camping for extended periods during a monsoon, you won’t need your tent fly to have a waterhead rating this high.

-Tents utilising fabrics with ratings this high are likely to be high quality and made for the purpose of weather protection in extremes.
+Tents utilising fabrics with ratings this high are likely to be high quality and made for the purpose of weather protection in extreme conditions.

 Instant Up Gold Tent Floor